MilanSavani010/EoLTestMock/README.md

 - Access the frontend in your browser (default: [http://localhost:5173](http://localhost:5173) or as configured).
 - The frontend communicates with the backend API for CAN message operations and test data.
-- Backend API documentation can be found in `backend/Controllers/` or via Swagger if enabled.

 ---